 Key project outputs

 N.A.J.
 Taylor, Antipodean Nuclear Feminisms.
-Under contract to Palgrave Macmillan’s Global Outreach programme, to be delivered in December 2018.
-[PDF available on request]
+Under contract to Palgrave Macmillan’s Global Outreach programme, to be delivered in December 2019.
+[PDF of abstract]

 N.A.J.
-Taylor, ‘The problem of nuclear harm for ecological cosmopolitanism’.
-Accepted with minor revisions in June 2016 at Global Society following peer review.
+Taylor, ‘The problem of nuclear harm for Andrew Linklater and Lorraine Elliott’, Global Society, Vol.32 Is.1, 2018.
 [PDF available on request]

 N.A.J.
 Taylor, ‘Anthropocosmic thinking on the problem of nuclear harm: A reply to Seth D. Clippard, and a plea to Mary Evelyn Tucker and Tu Weiming’, Journal for the Study of Religion, Nature and Culture, Vol.10 No.1, March 2016, pp.58-65.
 [PDF]